Scalingo/scalingo-ruby-api/README.md

 * `response.meta` contains the meta object, if there's any
 * `response.headers` containts all the response headers

-Some helper methods are defined on thise object:
+Some helper methods are defined on this object:
 * `response.successful?` returns true when the code is 2XX
 * `response.paginated?` returns true if the reponse has metadata relative to pagination
 * `response.operation?` returns true if the response contains a header relative to an ongoing operation
 * `response.operation` returns the URL to query to get the status of the operation

-### Examples
+## Examples

 ```ruby
 require "scalingo"